bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

-server somewhere, then on this email form, when you put in your email here, suppose your website is myawesomesite.com, generally, the cheap shared hosting will only send the email addresses, will only allow PHP to send to email addresses within that domain.
+server somewhere, then on this email form, when you put in your email here, suppose your website is myawesomesite.com, generally, the cheap shared hosting will only send the email addresses, will only allow PHP to send to email addresses within that domain.</p>

-You would have to have Bob at myawesomewebsite.com as the email address.
+<p>You would have to have Bob at myawesomewebsite.com as the email address.
 You&apos;d have to be at awesomewebsite.com, whatever your email address is at that website.
 Probably, you wouldn&apos;t be able to send this form to, say your Gmail account or some other email account, just because these